-In order to have clients, we already have seen that the companies have to prospect for new clients.
+In order to have clients, we have to prospect for new clients.
 This is why they use the CRM module of an ERP.
-The sale agent of the company contact the potential client and present what the company has to sell.
-If the client is interested, a sale opportunity is created, then the client will say “ok, I am interested, but please give me an offer”.
+The sales agent of the company contacts the potential client and presents what the company has to sell.
+If the client is interested, a sales opportunity is created, then the client will say “ok, I am interested, but please give me an offer”.

-In fact the offer is what will link a sale opportunity to the sale order.
-The offer is a pre-sale order, it is an order which is given to the customer, and if the customer accept the offer, it will then become a confirmed order.
-This is why an offer is not at all different from an order, it is just an order which haven't yet being done by the customer.
+In fact the offer is what will link a sales opportunity to the sales order.
+The offer is a pre-sales order, it is an order which is given to the customer, and if the customer accepts the offer, it will then become a confirmed order.
+This is why an offer is not at all different from an order, it is just an order which hasn't yet been confirmed by the customer.

-But every sale opportunity is not always linked to an offer, so sometimes there is no pre-trade process.
+However, not every sales opportunity is linked to an offer, sometimes there is no pre-trade process.

 An order represents a movement of resource (goods, services) from a company to another.
 So in every order we will have a source (the supplier) and a destination (the buyer).
 But the destination can be more than one person or even organisation.

 The person or organisation which receives the goods, the person or organisation which is invoiced, and the person which is taking the decision to buy.
-This is why on an order we must have three fields to let us represent correctly the reality.
+This is why on an order we must have three fields to let us represent the reality correctly.

-To illustrate those, we can take a look at how the supermarket is organised in France.
+To illustrate these three fields, we can take a look at how the supermarket is organised in France.
 The companies have buying centres in which they negotiate the prices for all of their brands.
 It allows them to have more power in the negotiation.
-But once they have bought one hundred thousand yoghurt, they ask for them to be delivered in small quantities in each of their distribution centre.
-So we already have a different destination point from the person which takes the decision to buy.
+But once they have bought one hundred thousand cups of yoghurt, they ask for them to be delivered in small quantities in each of their distribution centres.
+So we already have a different destination point from the person, making the decision to buy.
 Then we might have to invoice the buying centre, and not the distribution centre

-We have also those kinds of distinction with the source of the movement.
+We have also need to distinct between the source of the movement.

-With the source of the movement, we will have a person who is responsible for the offer which has been made.
+With the source of the movement, we will have a person who is responsible for the offer which is made.
 This person is responsible for the client, or at least for the conditions of the transaction.
-But it doesn't mean that this person is in the same organisation which will deliver the goods or this person is not the one which will deliver the service.
+But it doesn't mean that this person is in the same organisation, which will deliver the goods or which will deliver the service.

-This is why we have a specific field about the organisation which is delivering.
-For example, companies as Nike don't produce their goods, they only work on design, marketing and on selling them.
+This is why we have a specific field for the delivering organisation.
+For example, companies like Nike don't produce their goods, they only work on design, marketing and on selling them.
 The entire production is handled by other companies.
-So those companies are the origin of the movement of goods which is done when an order is created.
+So these companies are the origin of the movement of goods which are triggered when an order is created.

-But in such a case, the company which is invoicing is Nike.
+In this case, the company which is invoiced is Nike.

 Once we have correctly set up the origin and the destination of the resource, we must choose the products or the services we are talking about.
-But we need to see in detail what is a product or a service made of.
+But In order to do this we need to see in detail what a product is or what a service made of.

-A product is any kind of goods sold by the company.
-It can be either the global package of a product, for example the product laptop will be composed of the laptop, the battery and the adaptor, but it can also be each part of a global package, for example a battery is a product, a power line is a product etc...
+A product is any kind of good sold by the company.
+It can either be the global package of a product, for example the product laptop will be comprised of the laptop, the battery and the adaptor, but it can also be each part of a global package.
+For example a battery is a product, a power line is a product etc...

 Services are the same but without goods.
 They represent a service which is provided by a company.
 For example a phone subscription is a service.
 An audit company will only sell services.

 Products can also have variations.
 For example a shirt can be bought in many different sizes.
 In such a case we will have a single variant.
-But it is not the only variation of a shirt, we can have many different colours of the same shirt, so we will have two variations on the same product.
-But we can also have the logo on it which might change...
+But it is not the only variation of a shirt, we can have many different colours of the same shirt, so we will have two variations of the same product.
+We can also have the logo on it which might change...

 So many products might in fact be the same at the origin and must be represented with a unique document within the IT system.
 Otherwise it is not possible to manage your products or services correctly.